 It is one of the largest museums in Southeast Asia.
 It has art and artifacts which talks about the history and Thai culture.
 The museum was established and started in 1874 by King Chulalongkorn to showcase the royal collection of his Father King Mongkut.
 Today the museum has art that dates back to the Neolithic times.
-The collection has the The King Ram Khamhaeng’s Inscription which was added to the UNESCO’s Memory of the World Programme because it is very important and valuable
+The collection has the The King Ram Khamhaeng’s Inscription which was added to the UNESCO’s Memory of the World Programme because it is very important and valuable.

 Entrance Fee